jasonchadwick/chronodrifter/README.md

 ## TODO
 - player can grab and move objects
   - lots of potential to use this with time reversal
+- player animations
+- player death animation/effect
+- time freeze just slows it down to 0.1 or something
+  - hard to do in reverse
 - button-operated-laser
   - can set up traps for enemies
 - enemies (generally not affected by time reversal)